-- Operates once a day for no more than 3 hours on weekdays - Promotes recreational, artistic, musical or athletic skills or provide religious, cultural or linguistic instruction - Is not operated in a person's home - Is operated by one of the following: - Service manager, a municipality, school board, First Nation, or the Métis Nation of Ontario; - o By a member of the YMCA or a member of Boys and Girls Clubs of Canada; - An Ontario After School Program funded by the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI): - Operated by an organization that is recognized by Parks and Recreation Ontario as a HIGH FIVE accredited organization; - Operated by a Friendship Centre that is a member of the Ontario Federation of Indigenous Friendship Centres; - Operated by a member of a provincial sport organization or multi-sport organization recognized by MHSTCI, where the program's activities are related to the sport or sports promoted by the organization; - Operated by an MHSTCI agency or attraction (e.g. ROM, Ontario Science Centre); or - Authorized by the local service system manager or a First Nation to offer child care, provided that the program supports the health, safety and well-being of children.
+- Operates once a day for no more than 3 hours on weekdays - Promotes recreational, artistic, musical or athletic skills or provide religious, cultural or linguistic instruction - Is not operated in a person's home

+- Is operated by one of the following: - The local service manager, a municipality, school board, First Nation, or the Métis Nation of Ontario; - A member of the YMCA or a member of Boys and Girls Clubs of Canada; - An organization that delivers Ontario's After School Program funded by the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI): - An organization that is recognized by Parks and Recreation Ontario as a HIGH FIVE accredited organization; - A Friendship Centre that is a member of the Ontario Federation of Indigenous Friendship Centres; - A member of a provincial sport organization or multi-sport organization recognized by MHSTCI, where the program's activities are related to the sport or sports promoted by the organization; - An MHSTCI agency or attraction (e.g. ROM, Ontario Science Centre); - Authorized by the local service system manager to offer child care in their service area provided that the program can demonstrate to the local service system manager that it offers programming that supports the health, safety, and well-being of children; or - Authorized by a First Nation to offer child care on their territory provided that the program can demonstrate to the First Nation that it offers programming that supports the health, safety and wellbeing of children.